image

 • Have stayed or worked in Singapore for (a) more than 183 days in a calendar year in the previous Year of Assessment (YA), or (b) continuously for three consecutive years; or

-• Have worked in Singapore for a continuous period spanning two calendar years with the total duration of stay exceeding 183 days, including physical presence in Singapore before and after the start of work.
+• Have worked in Singapore for a continuous period spanning two calendar years with a total duration of stay exceeding 183 days, including physical presence in Singapore before and after the start of work.

 What is the due date for personal income tax filing in Singapore?